NCEAS/vegbank2/helm/docs/API_AUTHORIZATION.md

 #### Using `@require_scope(scope, methods)`

-Protects specific HTTP methods for an endpoint that require a specific scope:
+Protects specific HTTP methods for an endpoint that require a valid token and a specific scope:

 ```python
 from vegbank.auth import require_scope, SCOPE_CONTRIBUTOR, SCOPE_ADMIN